 The basic objectives of Instituto Hispania’s teaching methodology are:

-- The primary objective of our communicative orientation is to provide the students with sufficient information, exposure, practice and experience along with culture and values of the second language that would facilitate further study of the language.
+To provide the students with sufficient information, exposure, practice and experience along with cultural information and values of the second language that would facilitate further study of the language.

 At early stages of learning a second language, optimal use is made of those aspects of communicative competence that the student has developed through acquisition and use of their native language and that are common to those in the second language.

 The second language learner has the opportunity to take part in the meaningful communicative interaction with highly competent speakers of the language to be able to respond to genuine needs in realistic situations.

 The communicative approach is based on and responds to the learners’ communication needs.
 The primary goal of this approach is to facilitate the integration of grammatical competence, sociolinguistic competence and equip the learner with communicative strategies, while not focusing only on one form of competence over others.

 Familiarising the learner with colloquial terminology and frequently used expressions in the countries where the language is spoken, thereby preparing the learner with a realistic and culturally accurate context and enhancing linguistic competence across situations.